ISISComputingGroup/ibex_developers_manual/Reflectometers.md

 ## Experiment to perform

-The reflectometery experiment is described in part in the [mantid documentation](http://docs.mantidproject.org/v3.12.0/techniques/ISIS_Reflectometry.html).
+The reflectometry experiment is described in part in the [mantid documentation](http://docs.mantidproject.org/v3.12.0/techniques/ISIS_Reflectometry.html).
 The important things to know are:

 1.